signalfx/lambda-ruby/README.md

 3. Click **Create function** to create a layer with SignalFx's capabilities.
 4. Click **Browse serverless app repository**.
 5. Click **Public applications**.
-6. In the search field, enter and select **signalfx-lambda-python-wrapper**.
+6. In the search field, enter and select **signalfx-lambda-ruby-wrapper**.
 7. Review the template, permissions, licenses, and then click **Deploy**.
     * A copy of the layer will now be deployed into your account.
 8. Return to the previous screen to add a layer to the function, select from list of runtime compatible layers, and then select the name of the copy.